Alexander Hislop

-Alexander Hislop (1807 – 13 March 1865) was a Free Church of Scotland minister known for his criticisms of the Roman Catholic Church.
+Alexander Hislop (1807 – 13 March 1865) was a Free Church of Scotland minister known for his criticisms of the Catholic Church.
 He was the son of Stephen Hislop (died 1837), a mason by occupation and an elder of the Relief Church.
-Alexander's brother was also named Stephen Hislop (lived 1817–1863) and became well known in his time as a missionary to India and a naturalist.
+Alexander's brother was also named Stephen Hislop and became well known in his time as a missionary to India and a naturalist.

 Alexander was born and raised in Duns, Berwickshire.
 He was for a time parish schoolmaster of Wick, Caithness.
 In 1831 he married Jane Pearson.
 He was for a time editor of the Scottish Guardian newspaper.
 As a probationer he joined the Free Church of Scotland at the Disruption of 1843.
 He was ordained in 1844 at the East Free Church, Arbroath, where he became senior minister in 1864.
 He died of a paralytic stroke in Arbroath the next year after being ill for about two years.